KIT-MRT/arbitration_graphs/docs/tasks/2_extend_arbitration_graph.md

 ---
-title: "Task 2: Extend the Arbitration Graph"
-description: Extend the arbitration graph with the ChaseGhost behavior component.
+title: "Arbitration Graphs Tutorial"
 ---

-# Chase Ghost
+# Task 2: Extend the Arbitration Graph

-Extend the arbitration graph with the ChaseGhost behavior component
+Extend the arbitration graph with the `ChaseGhost` behavior component.

 ## Context